Testing-Tutorials/jest-intro/README.md

 Notes:

 1. To check part two, you need to `git checkout second-part`
-2. The code of part two is from the course from just the `Jest Crash Course - Unit Testing in JavaScript` course.
+2. The code of part two is just from the `Jest Crash Course - Unit Testing in JavaScript` course.

 ### [Jest Crash Course - Unit Testing in JavaScript](https://www.youtube.com/watch?v=7r4xVDI2vho) by Traversy Media